Loshamano74/WebSearcher/README.md

 # Requirements
-To use this make sure to have an editor thet has css, json, python3 and html.
+To use this make sure to have installed these languages on your device or editor: css json python3 html

 # How to Download via source code
 1. Download the zip code